 Although it may seem tempting to save money in the short-term, if you do experience an accident, you will lose money, and often a lot of money, compared to having more extensive insurance.

-Probably the biggest omission that comes from cutting your car insurance down to third-party-only is the fact that you will no longer be covered for repairs to your own car.
+Probably the biggest omission that comes from cutting your car insurance down to third-party liability only is the fact that a third-party car insurance company will not pay for repairs to your car.
 This can make an accident a major financial penalty.

 In 2013, the average claim for property damage from a car accident was $3,231.
-This is money that someone with collision or comprehensive insurance would receive, but someone with third-party would not.
+This is money that someone with collision insurance would receive, but someone with third-party liability only would not.
 Even more dramatically, the average claim for bodily injury was $15,443.

 The particular legal system within your own state will also play a major role in shaping the potential downsides of having third-party only insurance.
 There are two types of states when it comes to car insurance: